initialzero/js-android-app/README.md

   Please see the Documentation on TIBCO® Jaspersoft® Community site for details: http://community.jaspersoft.com/documentation

-- To build JasperMobile application for Android, from the command line, run:
+- To build TIBCO® JasperMobile? application for Android, from the command line, run:
   ./gradlew assemble

 - Deploy application on a connected device/emulator, from the command line, run: